KhronosGroup/Khronosdotorg/api/sycl/resources.md

 **Get involved, submit your resources either with a pull requests on [Github](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/sycl/resources.md)** or email the webmaster at Khronos.org.

-## SYCL News and Resources
-* The latest SYCL news, videos and projects can be found on [sycl.tech](https://sycl.tech), the SYCL ecosystem website maintained by Codeplay Software

 ## Khronos Resources
 * [Homepage](https://www.khronos.org/sycl)
 * [SYCL Registry](https://www.khronos.org/registry/SYCL/)